 Usually, we will not be able to help you.
 However, we will consider applications from organisations outside the SK17 postcode area where money granted would specifically be used for any of the people they help, who live within SK17.

-We will also consider funding any organisation involved with research unto arthritis, from anywhere within Britain, due to a specific request in Mr Bingham’s Will.
+We will also consider funding any organisation involved with research into arthritis, from anywhere within Britain, due to a specific request in Mr Bingham’s Will.

-If your application is complicated, it may help us if one our trustees visits you or your project after you have made your application.
+If your application is complicated, it may help us if one of our trustees visit you or your project after you have made your application.
 If you require a visit please say so in your application but we will only accept your invitation if we think it will help us.

 Applications are usually considered in January, April, July and October each year.

-The next meeting is in late October 2016.
-In order for applications to be considered at that meeting, they must be received by the closing date of Monday 3rd October 2016.
+The next meeting is July 2022.
+In order for applications to be considered at that meeting, they must be received by the closing date of Friday 24 June 2022.
+Please note that any applications received after this date will not be considered at the July 2022 meeting.

 All applications are acknowledged either by letter or email.
 If you do not receive an acknowledgment, you can assume that we have not received your application.